Alcoy, Cebu: American and Japanese period

 In 1899, Alcoy, and the rest of the Philippines, is occupied by the Americans.
 Resistance against the new colonizers in Cebu ceased in 1901.
 The town experienced a smallpox and cholera epidemic in 1903.
-Between 1904 to 1916, Alcoy is merged to the town of Dalaguete.
-Herminigildo Mosqueda becomes Alcoy’s first elected mayor after he wins the local elections in 1928.
+Between 1904 and 1916, Alcoy is merged to the town of Dalaguete.
+Herminigildo Mosqueda becomes Alcoy's first elected mayor after he wins the local elections in 1928.

 During World War II, Hilario de los Santos organizes and heads the local guerilla resistance against the Japanese in Alcoy.
-The Civil Affairs unit is formed at Nug-as with former Mayor Herminigildo Mosquedo as president.
+The Civil Affairs unit is formed at Nug-as with former Mayor Herminigildo Mosqueda as president.

 Post-independence

-The Philippines became independent from the United States in July 4, 1946.
+The Philippines became independent from the United States on July 4, 1946.
 On November 11, 1947, Pedro Romanos is the first elected mayor of Alcoy in the post-war era.
 In 1971, Catalino de los Santos is elected mayor and remained in office during the Martial Law period until the EDSA Revolution in 1986.
 The Dolomite Mining Corporation is established in 1980.